 There are often multiple causes of an accident.
 One of these causes may have been your own negligence.
 How does this impact whether you can seek a financial recovery for your injuries?

-Florida follows a pure comparative negligence law.
-Your own negligence won’t prevent you from seeking compensation for your injuries.
-However, it will reduce your recovery.
+Florida follows a modified comparative negligence law.
+Your own negligence can prevent you from seeking compensation for your injuries if it exceeds 50%.
+However, if your portion of fault is 50% or less, it will reduce your recovery.
 You can only receive compensation from another party based on their percentage of fault for the accident.

 For example, say you are involved in a car accident with another driver.
 You were 30% at fault and the other driver was 70% at fault.
 You have $100,000 in damages from the accident.

 You would be able to recover $70,000 in damages from the other party.
-You will be responsible for the other $30,000 damages due to your own fault percentage.
 You will still need to prove both actual and proximate causation by the other driver.